The Bystander Effect: 7 Reasons People Don’t Attempt CPR

 Every Second Counts

 Far too often, people hesitate to perform CPR because they think someone else can or should do it instead.
-The bystander effect can have fatal consequences, but it doesn’t have to!
+Timely intervention is crucial, and the bystander effect can have fatal consequences.
+Thankfully, it doesn’t have to!
 With the right training, preparation, and a willingness to help, you can gain the confidence to step up in an emergency and save lives.

 Don’t hesitate.
 Get CPR certified and become a confident rescuer today!
 Contact us to learn more about our individual and group CPR certification programs.